auroraguorui/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Beta best range is from 0.9 to 0.999
   - You should scale this to `1-Beta = 0.001 to 0.1` and the use `a = 0.001` and `b = 0.1`
   - And remember to subtract 1 from the resulted random value.
+  - Beta from .9000 to .9005 in momentum is averaging both around 10 previous derivatives, but beta from .999 to .9995 is averaging 1000 and 2000 derivatives respectively.
+That's why we need to do this kind of sampling (1-10^r)

 ### Hyperparameters tuning in practice: Pandas vs. Caviar